 As a popular tourist destination, Cascais presents investment opportunities in retail spaces.
 These spaces can be utilized for shops, boutiques, restaurants, and other commercial ventures that cater to both locals and visitors.

 Cascais’s charm attracts tourists year-round, making touristic real estate an attractive investment avenue.
 Touristic properties can include hotels, holiday homes, serviced apartments, or properties within resort-style developments.

-As Cascais experiences a continuous influx of visitors that seems to increase year-on-year, investing in hotel projects can be lucrative.
+As Cascais experiences a continuous influx of visitors that increases year-on-year, investing in hotel projects can be lucrative.
 The hospitality industry in Cascais has the potential for significant returns on investment.

 Key Locations for Real Estate Investment in Cascais